 But here in the west, it’s always just made plain good sense to conserve resources, reuse, recycle, and repurpose.
-We’re proud to be the recipients of an EPA Award for Responsible Development & Historic Preservation and have committed to only building on about 80 acres of our 5000 acres of wilderness.
+We’re proud to be the recipients of an EPA Award for Responsible Development & Historic Preservation and have committed to only building on about 80 acres of our total wilderness acreage.
 We’ve reserved the rest for our elk, deer, moose, trout, coyote and fox populations.

 Here are just a few other ways we try to limit our impact.

-- All of our buildings are heated with the earth’s own geothermal heat, which reduces our dependence on
+- Many of our buildings are heated with the earth’s own geothermal heat, which reduces our dependence on

 natural gas and electricity.
 (It also feels mighty nice on your toes after a day of skiing.)